Anne035-data/4-final/README.md

 The project is divided into several key parts, each managed by different team members:

 Kevin: Responsible for data ingestion, model training, and versioning with MLflow.
-Anne: In charge of monitoring and testing using Jenkins
+Anne: In charge of testing using Jenkins
-Romain: Focused on production deployment, using Airflow and Evidently.ia for automated tasks and Streamlit dashboard.
+Romain: Focused on production deployment, monitoring, using Airflow and Evidently.ia for automated tasks, Streamlit dashboard and FastAPI for random data generation

 - Project theme : https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset